iogrids/Tutorials-Guides/scrapy-scrap-countries.md

-# Using scrapy to scrap list of countries
+# Using scrapy to scrape list of countries

+### Step 1: Scaffold the project & setup the crawler
 ```
 scrapy startproject <projectname>   # scrapy startproject worldometers
 scrapy crawl countries
 ```

+### Create a file in worldometers/worldometers/spiders/countries.py

 ```python
 import scrapy